bisonactual/membership-system/readme.md

 # Hackspace Manchester Membership System

+in development.
+Feel free to run locally and feedback.
+Instructions below.

+Now in the current decade!
+Only the inductions system code remains.

 Member management system for [Hackspace Manchester](https://hacman.org.uk).
 Handles signups, subscriptions, equipment inductions, access control, and more.

 Built with Laravel 12, PHP 8.3, React 19, Inertia.js, MUI, and MySQL 8.